Here is what we are currently using:

 PERFORMING ARTS

 We participation in community theater events as performers (A Christmas Carol, Dance School Christmas Program, Girls Choir) and as audience (Swan Lake, Wizard of Oz).
 Both kids take piano lessons and Chickadee starts Ballet lessons in January.
+ART

 Chickadee uses the Draw Write Now series.
 These books provide guided free-hand drawing and some copy-work.
 She really enjoys them and is improving mightily.